Why Data-Driven Marketing Strategies?

 Digital marketers love tools.
 Let’s be frank, without tools like Hootsuite, SEMrush and Buzzsumo, some digital marketers would be lost.
 Whatever your holy grail list of tools are, get ready to add a couple more to the list.
 These are our top picks for helping marketers use data to grow their business:

 1. Google Analytics:

-Google Analytics is regarded as an essential tool for digital marketers.
+Google Analytics is an essential tool for digital marketers.
 It’s a free solution that helps marketers collect, monitor and analyse data for nearly all platforms on every channel.
-Google Analytics allows you to track custom metrics and download tailored reports to further identify audience insights.
+It also allows you to track custom metrics and download tailored reports to further identify audience insights.

 You can learn everything, from where your users are coming from to what they’re buying and why they’re leaving.
-Google Analytics may seem like the obvious tool for everyone, but according to BuiltWith, of the 348 million websites that it tracks, only 29.3 million use Google Analytics, which is a mere 8.4%.
+Google Analytics may seem like the obvious tool for everyone.
+According to BuiltWith, of the 348 million websites that it tracks, only 29.3 million use Google Analytics, which is a mere 8.4%.
 This is one bandwagon that you need to hop on if you’re looking to create a strong data driven marketing plan.

 2. Google Search Console: